 In reality, I have to consider my time, my efforts, my expertise.
 But I consider your situation as well.
 Again I'll offer a free consultation to discuss these or other matters and if nothing else I'll figure out exactly what you owe, get get your transcripts, and give you a preliminary strategy.

 So, I look forward to talking to you.
-Go to tonyramoslaw.com/relief or comment on this post, and we'll talk to you soon.
+Go to tonyramoslaw.com/relief to request your free no-obligation consultation today.